jermsam/WebServerLogAnalizer/README.md

 (2) The tool takes "startDate", "duration" and "threshold" as command line arguments.
 	"startDate" is of "yyyy-MM-dd.HH:mm:ss" format,
 	"duration" can take only "hourly", "daily" as inputs and "threshold" can be an integer.

 (3) This is how the tool works:
+In the console, change directory to where the parse.jar is and run it: E.g. in my case it's in D:/WebServerLogAnalizer/parser/dist.
+So in the console I type:
+	cd D:\WebServerLogAnalizer\parser\dist
 	java -cp "parser.jar" com.ef.Parser --startDate=2000-10-21.21:55:36 --duration=hourly --threshold=11

 The tool will find any IPs that made more than 100 requests starting from 2017-01-01.13:00:00 to 2017-01-01.14:00:00 (one hour)